wandera/public-disclosures/README.md

-# template-repository
+# Vulnerability Disclosures

-A template repository to create new repositories
+This repository contains required information by MITRE to reveal details of the CVE